cscorley/dissertation/chapters/5_discussion/3_combo.md

 the choice of corpus construction seems most critical.
 In \ctwo, we explore further just how critical those choices may be.

+\todo{'Intuitive view' of which text source vs results.
+Why they may differ}

 \todo{which source has the most negative impact? most positive?}

 Main takeaway: